 In considering whether to invest in a Hybrid, it is important to consider all risks and other information regarding that investment in light of your particular investment objectives, financial situation and needs and circumstances, as the information in the prospectus will not take into account those objectives and circumstances.

+Professional advice from a person who is licensed by ASIC to give that advice.
 ASIC has published guidance on how to choose a professional adviser on its MoneySmart website.
 You can also search ‘choosing a financial adviser’ at www.moneysmart.gov.au.

 3. Consider the ASIC guidance for retail investors